isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 We will assess your eligibility for Workfare Income Supplement (WIS) in the month after you have made your MediSave contributions in full.
 You will receive an SMS notification and/or letter at the end of the assessment month on the WIS payment details if you are eligible.<br><br></details>
 <details><summary><font color="#009427"><b>
 Q15.
 How do I stop receiving hardcopy notifications for the Workfare Income Supplement scheme?</b></font></summary>
-If you wish to receive notifications of your Workfare Income Supplement (WIS) payouts by SMS rather than hardcopy letters, please log in to the <a class="hyperlink" href="https://www.workfare.gov.sg/app/Account/QRLogin">Workfare Portal</a> with your Singpass and update your Singpass-registered mobile number at “View/Update My Notification Mode”.<br><br></details>
+If you wish to receive notifications of your Workfare Income Supplement (WIS) payouts by SMS rather than hardcopy letters, please log in to the <a href="https://www.workfare.gov.sg/app/Account/QRLogin" class="hyperlink">Workfare Portal</a> with your Singpass and update your Singpass-registered mobile number at “View/Update My Notification Mode”.<br><br></details>
 <details><summary><font color="#009427"><b>
 Q16.
 How do I adjust my net trade income (NTI) for the Workfare Income Supplement scheme?</b></font></summary>
 If you have previously declared your net trade income (NTI) to the Inland Revenue Authority of Singapore (IRAS), please call them at 1800-356 8300 if you wish to adjust your NTI for your Workfare Income Supplement scheme (WIS).<br>
-Alternatively, you can contact them via these other <a class="hyperlink" href="https://www.iras.gov.sg/irashome/Contact-us/">channels</a>.
+Alternatively, you can contact them via these other <a href="https://www.iras.gov.sg/irashome/Contact-us/" class="hyperlink">channels</a>.
 Please inform CPF Board once IRAS has reassessed your NTI and CPF Board will update your NTI and MediSave payable for WIS.<br><br></details>
 <details><summary><font color="#009427"><b>
 Q17.
 When must I declare my net trade income and pay the MediSave contributions to be eligible for the Workfare Income Supplement Scheme for work done in 2021/2022?</b></font></summary>
 To be eligible for the Workfare Income Supplement (WIS) scheme for work done in 2021/2022, please declare your 2021/2022 net trade income and contribute to your MediSave Account by 31 December 2023/2024.<br><br></details>
 <details><summary><font color="#009427"><b>
 Q18.
 Why are Singapore Permanent Residents (PRs) not eligible for the Workfare Income Supplement scheme?</b></font></summary>
 The Workfare Income Supplement (WIS) scheme is only for Singaporean lower-wage workers with limited household wealth.<br><br>
-If you require financial assistance, please contact ComCare hotline 1800-222-0000, or email <a class="hyperlink" href="Ask_SSO@msf.gov.sg">Ask_SSO@msf.gov.sg</a>.<br><br></details>
+If you require financial assistance, please contact ComCare hotline 1800-222-0000, or email <a href="Ask_SSO@msf.gov.sg" class="hyperlink">Ask_SSO@msf.gov.sg</a>.<br><br></details>
 <details><summary><font color="#009427"><b>Q19.
 Are inmates eligible for the Workfare Income Supplement scheme?
 </b></font></summary>
 Inmates who have worked while serving their sentences may be eligible for the Workfare Income Supplement (WIS) scheme as Self-Employed Persons (SEPs) by making voluntary MediSave contributions based on the income earned during incarceration.
 The Singapore Prison Service will furnish inmates' work records to the Board in the following year and inmates’ family members may make the MediSave contributions to the Board on behalf of the inmates.<br><br></details>